 Afterward, you’re ready to start your day!
 Bambutel has bikes and cars for rent, so you can easily explore the area at your own pace.
 Visit Puerto Viejo center, which is only 4 km away, or drive further north for a day trip in Cahuita National Park.

 If you feel like staying in Bambutel for a more relaxed day, you can always just chill in the swimming pool that comes complete with a jacuzzi!
 There’s an open-air chill zone beside the pool, too, where you can soak in the serene surroundings and just laze around.

 Speaking of lazing around, your air-conditioned room is also equipped with some entertainment amenities to keep you from getting bored.
 You’ll have a flat-screen TV for catching up on your favorite shows and an en-suite hot tub for washing the stress away.

 When it’s time for dinner, you can always just make your own meal in the shared outdoor kitchen and BBQ area while enjoying the stars.

-At Bambutel, you can pick from four different room types: apartment for a maximum of 10 pax, quad for four to six people, deluxe double for a maximum of three, and double for two people.
-Rates range from $67 USD to $226 per night.
+At Bambutel, you can pick from four different room types: an apartment for a maximum of 8 people, quad for four to six people, deluxe double for a maximum of three, and double for two people.
+Rates range from $101 USD to $226 USD per night.